danvk/aoc2024/README.md

 It may be possible to use `Mix.install` instead: https://stackoverflow.com/a/75425548/388951

 Language services are pretty crappy -- I'm not getting syntax errors, F2 rename variable or any type information.
 Unclear to me if this is expected or some kind of configuration error.

+## Day 3

+Not too bad.
+Part 2 was an annoying rearrangement of the input that makes it not purely line-oriented.
+Fortunately Elixir has `Enum.chunk` built-in.

+You write the identify function `&(&1)`.

+My `transpose` function is inefficient but simple.
+Generators are going to be handy.

+I continue to be puzzled that I don't get any kind of syntax guidance in VS Code.